-- Once your students have registered, you can view individual applications at any stage by clicking their name in 'Application management' - you do not have to wait until they are complete. - When a student marks their application as complete and clicks pay and submit, it will be sent to the centre to check, add predicted grades, and input their reference.
+- Once your students have registered, you can view individual applications at any stage by clicking their name in 'Application management' - you do not have to wait until they are complete. - ▶ When a student marks their application as complete and clicks pay and submit, it will be sent to the centre to check, add predicted grades, and input their reference.
 At this point, the student will not be able to make any changes to their application unless you return it to them for a correction.
 Please check the completed application carefully before submitting it to UCAS.
 The main areas to be checked are their qualifications and choices.
 If you fully check the qualifications, please tick the qualifications check box, which is located in the 'Applicants' education' section in the adviser portal.
-This tick box is seen by universities and colleges as part of the reference.
+This tick box is seen by universities and colleges as part of the reference. - If a student decides to withdraw their application, or changes their mind on applying before you send it to UCAS, you can delete the record, and reinstate it too, providing you have the relevant permissions.